The Magic City Brewfest was first hosted in 2007 by Free the Hops, an all-volunteer and nonprofit craft beer consumer advocacy group in Alabama.

 Respect the 2 ounce rule

-Samples at the Magic City Brewfest are given in two ounce pours and only in the tasting glass provided at entry.
+Samples at the Magic City Brewfest are given in two ounce pours and only in the tasting glass provided at entry (NOTE: In 2021, the sample glass will be provided at the end of the event to comply with Jefferson County Health Department requirements).
 Do not ask for more than two ounces per sample and do not ask for a beer sample in any container other than the official Magic City Brewfest tasting glass.

 Bring a chair if you will want to sit